 Tooth Sealants and Sealing your Teeth against future decay

-Tooth Fissure Sealants coat and protect teeth.
-They are applied to all the little grooves and fissures present in teeth, usually on the biting surface where decay starts first.
+Tooth Fissure Sealants coat and protect teeth from surface attack.
+They are applied to all the little grooves and fissures often present in teeth, usually on the biting surface where decay starts first.

 Although tooth sealants have been around for decades now, in the UK they are still not used as much as needed yet Dental tooth sealants are non-invasive, do no harm what-so-ever, yet seal off the deep grooves in teeth that ALWAYS decay first - would you rather get a "free" filling in a tooth, or pay for a sealant and prevent that filling ever existing in the grooves where food gets stuck?